ameeraemad/doccure/doccure-laravel-master/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

+## About System

+It is an administrative medical system that is accessed via email and password.
+Once entered, the main page appears, and next to it the index that was used to organize patients' appointments, register doctors, their addresses and specialties, display them in it, and know the financial bills.
+Where deletion, modification and display are done through the database tables stored in it.
+It is a Dashboard

 ## Learning Laravel

 Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.